-Shingles is less contagious than chickenpox, but the virus may be passed to another person through contact with an open vesicle.
-The person exposed will only become infected if he or she has not been previously exposed to a VZV infection or has not been vaccinated – and will develop chickenpox, not shingles.
+The virus that causes shingles may be passed to other people through contact with an open vesicle.
+The people who are exposed will only become infected if they have not been previously exposed to a VZV infection or have not been vaccinated – and will develop chickenpox, not shingles.

 Although most people will only have shingles once, the virus can potentially re-activate and cause shingles again.
 Those with weakened immune systems may have difficulty regaining and maintaining virus latency.
 A baby who is born with chickenpox is at an increased risk for developing pediatric shingles.
 This is a rare event that sometimes occurs when a woman has chickenpox, or – even more rarely – develops shingles, during her pregnancy.